top of page

 Search

-Utila is the smallest of Honduras’s major Bay Islands, sitting at the southern edge of the Mesoamerican Barrier Reef, the second-largest reef system in the world.
+Utila is the smallest of Honduras’s major Bay Islands.
+It sits at the southern edge of the Mesoamerican Barrier Reef, the second-largest reef system in the world.
 That alone makes it unusual.
-You don’t have to be a diver to feel how closely the island is tied to the water, but if you do go underwater, you quickly understand why people travel from all over the world to dive there.
+You don’t have to be a diver to feel how closely the island is tied to the water.
+But if you do go underwater, you quickly understand why people travel from all over the world to dive there.
 The reefs are dense with life, and the chance of seeing a whale shark is real.

 Mark Edgington